Planes, Trains and Automobiles

 A PLACE TO SEE AND BE SEEN…From the 1920s to the 1960s New York’s smart set dined at the Colony.
 Rian James, in Dining In New York (1930) wrote “the Colony is the restaurant of the cosmopolite and the connoisseur; the rendezvous of the social register; the retreat of the Four Hundred.”
 Critic George Jean Nathan said the Colony was one of “civilization’s last strongholds in the department of cuisine.”
 Photo at left of the dining room around 1940; at right, owner Eugene Cavallero consults with a chef. (lostpastremembered.blogspot.com)

-…on to our comics, we have this full-pager from Al Frueh
+…on to our cartoons, we have a full page from Al Frueh

 …this terrific party scene courtesy Garrett Price